Demolition/Alteration Review and Appeals

 The review begins with an evaluation of the extent of the proposed work and effect that the work could have on your building's historic character, which is assessed as either "major" or "minor."
 This evaluation is completed by the Chair of the Landmark Preservation Commission (LPC) and the Director of Community Development and Neighborhood Services (CDNS).
 If the Chair and Director determine that only "minor" alterations will be involved, you are finished with the historic review process.

 If it is determined that "major" exterior alterations will take place (or if the proposed work is unspecified or unknown), then your property is also evaluated for its potential to qualify for future recognition as a Fort Collins Landmark.
+To make this determination, the decision makers use current and historical photos, historic documentation (including any previous historic surveys and determinations of eligibility), and information on the history of the building and its occupants.
 Your property will fall into one of these three categories of Fort Collins Landmark eligibility:

 - Not Eligible Your building or structure has limited historical or architectural significance, or has endured numerous exterior changes, or both.
 If it is Not Eligible, then, following the posting (and assuming no appeal), you are finished with this process.